Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 interactable base placeable {}
 interactable derived stackable, placeable : base {} // placeable is ignored , in the case that base is changed
 ```

+**ATTENTION**: the type check expression will still give the same result with a base type as with the derived type, the base type
+when upcasted from a derived type is just a different interactable interface it doesn't change the underlying type of the "physical"
+instance on which one is interacting

 ## Override
 the overrides obviusly change the intended behavior of a block of code, this changes are a responsability of the user to not create conflicts with